ibm-cloud-docs/openwhisk/runtimes.md

 ## JavaScript runtimes
 {: #openwhisk_ref_javascript_environments}

-By default, all Node.js actions are executed in a version 12 environment.
+By default, all Node.js actions are executed in a version 16 environment.
 {: note}

+Node.js version 12 is deprecated and is planned to be removed soon.
+To continue running your actions, you must update any Node.js version 12 actions to a higher runtime version.
+For more information, see the [Node.js release schedule](https://github.com/nodejs/Release){: external}.
+{: deprecated}

 Node.js version 10 is deprecated and is planned to be removed soon.
 To continue running your actions, you must update any Node.js version 10 actions to a higher runtime version.
 For more information, see the [Node.js release schedule](https://github.com/nodejs/Release){: external}.
 {: deprecated}